bgachenot/realx/README.md

 ```
 -i, --input <path>       path of json file for pug rendering
--u, --url <url>          url of json file for pug rendering
+-u, --url <url>          url of json endpoint for pug rendering
 ```

 You api response must be formatted as followed :